drkz4ck/Xenoblade-2-Balance-Mod-/README.md

 - Nerfs avoided as much as possible.
 The focus is to improve lesser blades.
 Broken Blades will be forever broken
 - [ ] Aggro Up Blade art activates more often and draws more aggro
 - [ ] Aiming to improve aggro reduction skills; If they really can't be helped, then changing them altogether
+- [ ] BitBall Blades, except for Crossette, now have a party-wide buff or support skill
 - [ ] Aiming to make counterspikes useful and relevant
 - [ ] Blade pull chances normalized accross all 5 Groups
 - [ ] Blade pull chance are less insane, but the more broken a blade is, the harder it is to pull